Your Own Real Estate Crowdfunding vs Third-Party Platforms

-By raising funds from a large number of backers, the risk is spread out among a larger group, which can help to mitigate the potential loss for any individual contributor.
+By raising funds from many backers, the risk is spread out among a larger group, which can help mitigate the potential loss for any individual contributor.

-Crowdfunding campaigns can also be a faster way to raise funds compared to traditional financing methods.
+Crowdfunding campaigns can also be a faster way to raise funds than traditional financing methods.

-While it may take months or even years to secure a property loan from a bank or other financial institution, a crowdfunding campaign can be launched and completed in a matter of weeks or even days.
+While it may take months or even years to secure a property loan from a bank or other financial institution, a crowdfunding campaign can be launched and completed in weeks or even days.